captain-haddock17/Advent_of_Code_2021/README.md

 |13|14|15|16|17|18|19|
 |20|21|22|23|24|25|-|

-Note: There still exist other GitHub repositories (20+) with Ada code proposals.
+Note: There are still other GitHub repositories (20+) with Ada code proposals.

 ---